oracle-livelabs/adb/adb-gcp/migrate-to-adb/migrate-to-adb.md

 ### Objectives

 As a database admin or user:
+1. Upload a datapump dumpfile to Google Cloud Storage Bucket.
+2. Get the access key to allow Autonomous Database to connect to the cloud storage bucket.
+3. Install sqlcl and connect to ADB
-1. Set up cloud credentials and use the sample .dmp file to import data to your Autonomous database.
+4. Use the sample .dmp file to import data to your Autonomous database.

 ### Required Artifacts
 - Access to a pre-provisioned Autonomous Database instance.